Hey Dungeoneers, the next Shattered update is coming soon, here’s what to expect!

 I’m expecting to release 0.7.4 is about a week, so look forward to these additions soon!

-If you’d like to support the development of Shattered Pixel Dungeon, please consider either donating in the Google Play version of the game, or supporting me on Patreon!
+If you’d like to support the development of Shattered Pixel Dungeon, please consider either making a purchase in the Google Play version of the game, or supporting me on Patreon!
 The Patreon is currently in a soft-launch state, and I intend to expand it based on interest and feedback.